Policies and Procedures

 - Privately-owned electronic devices may be used during class as part of an educational activity when authorized by the teacher.

-- Students with special circumstances or health-related reasons, or with current I.E.P. accommodations may use privately-owned electronic devices as approved.
+- Students with exceptional circumstances or health-related reasons, or with current 504 / I.E.P. accommodations may use privately-owned electronic devices as approved.

 - Students may use privately-owned electronic devices in emergency communications.
 In a classroom setting, however, the teacher should first be notified of the emergency.